 It’s not surprising that the content and quality of onboarding and orientation programs are strongly related to employee engagement, or that engagement levels begin to drop off steadily after the first day of work and throughout the first three months on the job.

 What is rather surprising is that well-planned, structured, and inspiring onboarding programs correlate with higher engagement, not only during onboarding, but years down the road.

 So, what can companies do to improve their onboarding processes, and in turn, boost engagement and avoid losses?
 Here are some creative onboarding ideas that other companies are doing to welcome their new people:

-BAZAARVOICE: NEW HIRE SCAVENGER HUNT
+1. BAZAARVOICE: NEW HIRE SCAVENGER HUNT

-BONOBOS: TWO TRUTHS & A LIE
+2. BONOBOS: TWO TRUTHS & A LIE

-BOX.NET: CHOOSE YOUR BEST FIT
+3. BOX: CHOOSE YOUR BEST FIT

-ETSY: ROTATIONAL “BOOT CAMP”
+4. ETSY: ROTATIONAL “BOOT CAMP”

-RACKSPACE: “ROOKIE O” ORIENTATION PROGRAM
+5. RACKSPACE: “ROOKIE O” ORIENTATION PROGRAM

-Rackspace provides a five-day orientation, called the “Rookie O” or “Rookie Orientation” program, with icebreakers, trivia games, races, skits, costumes, thumping music, a limbo bar, and more.
-Don’t miss the full story on this one from Bloomberg.
+Rackspace provides a five-day orientation called the “Rookie O,” or Rookie Orientation, program with icebreakers, trivia games, races, skits, costumes, thumping music, a limbo bar, and more.
+Don’t miss the full story on this one from Bloomberg!

-TASTEFULLY SIMPLE: BUDDY TO THE RESCUE
+6. TASTEFULLY SIMPLE: BUDDY TO THE RESCUE

-THRILLIST: AN OPEN ENVIRONMENT
+7. THRILLIST: AN OPEN ENVIRONMENT

 At Thrillist, new employees join the team in a completely open environment with no offices and with the desks clustered together.
 They sit out in the open with their team members.
 This is called the “foxhole approach” – you figure it out with the team around you.

-VALVE: THE SURVIVAL GUIDE
+8. VALVE: THE SURVIVAL GUIDE

 Appropriately, the handbook preface reads, “This handbook is about…how not to freak out now that you’re here.”
 The book helped shorten the time for new hires to assimilate to company culture.
 Check out the full Valve Employee Handbook here.

 Does your company have a one-of-a-kind onboarding program?
 We’d love to hear about it!
 Or if you’d like help designing a program, let us know!